 CHARTS: See How Much Of GOP Tax Cuts Will Go To The Middle Class

-The Republican tax bill that the House and Senate are set to pass as soon as Tuesday night would give most Americans a tax cut next year, according to a new analysis.
+The Republican tax bill, which Congress sent to President Trump on Wednesday, would give most Americans a tax cut next year, according to a new analysis.
 However, it would by far benefit the richest Americans the most.
 Meanwhile, many lower- and middle-class Americans would have higher taxes a decade from now ... unless a future Congress extends the cuts.

 The average household would get a tax cut of $1,610 in 2018, a bump of about 2.2 percent in that average household's income, according to a report released Monday by the Tax Policy Center, a nonpartisan think tank that has been critical of the tax overhaul plan.

 However, extremes make averages, and the benefits would be much larger for richer households.
 A household earning $1 million or more would get an average cut of $69,660, an income bump of 3.3 percent.
-Compare that to the average household earning $50,000 to $75,000, which would get a tax cut of $870, or 1.6 percent.
+Compare that with the a tax cut of $870, or 1.6 percent, for the average household earning $50,000 to $75,000.

 Loading...

 The numbers look bleaker a decade out for most American households.
-To help ensure their bill met the budget limits Republicans had set for themselves, lawmakers set many individual income tax changes to sunset after 2025 (they made cuts to corporate tax rates permanent, meanwhile).
+To help ensure their bill met the budget limits Republicans had set for themselves, lawmakers set many individual income tax changes to sunset after 2025 (however, they made cuts to corporate tax rates permanent).

-For example, the bill changes tax rates across income brackets, increases the standard deduction, and increases the child tax credit — but only until the end of 2025.
+For example, the bill changes tax rates across income brackets, increases the standard deduction and increases the child tax credit — but only until the end of 2025.

-As a result, the Tax Policy Center predicts that in 2027, the average tax cut would amount to $160, or just a 0.2 percent income bump for that average household.
+As a result, the Tax Policy Center predicts that in 2027, the average tax cut would amount to $160, or just a 0.2 percent income bump.

-This would mean a tiny tax bump for many lower- and middle-class households — the average $50,000 to $75,000-earning household would have a tax bill that's $30 higher than today.
+This would mean a tiny tax bump for many lower- and middle-class households — the average $50,000 to $75,000 — earning household would have a tax bill that is $30 higher than today.
 The average household earning more than $1 million would get a cut of more than $23,000.

 Loading...

-Note: A previous version of this story incorrectly said the average tax break for households earning $1 million or more would be about $26,000 smaller in 2027 than in 2018.
-It will be about $46,000 smaller.